OldGamesCracking/oldgamescracking.github.io/_games/harry_potter_2.md

 ![Nanomite Original]({{site.url}}assets/harry_potter_2/nanomite_org.png)

-But look what happens if we will fix it:
+But look what happens if we fix it:

 ![Nanomite Fixed]({{site.url}}assets/harry_potter_2/nanomite_fixed.png)

 Looks somewhat ok, right?
-Well, look again, see how the popped number of stack values changed from 0x4 to 0x104 ?
-If there are enough values on the stack it will not crash right away but maybe many instructions later when e.g. a pointer on the stack is used.
+Well, look again and watch the RET above.
+See how the number of popped stack values changed from 0x4 to 0x104 ?
+If there are enough values on the stack it will not crash right away but maybe many instructions later when e.g. a pointer on the stack would used.
 I found out that Nanomites with a restore-offset of != 0 were mainly causing this problem so I excluded them.
 Also checking if there is an execution path to the restored bytes (exluding the first byte) proved to be helpful.
 Sadly, I can only check for non-trivial execution paths like Jumps or Calls at the moment, and I do the test based upon a byte pattern, not via parsing the instructions.
 That being said, I needed to introduce a whitelist since there is at least one valid Nanomite at 0x1090AA62 with that criteria.
 Feel the sphaghetti code already?
 Yep, me too ;)<br>

 So for example, have a look at the Nanomite at 0x1090610E: